IBM-Cloud/docs/services/DevOpsInsights/pipeline_integration.md

 2. Click **Add Job**.
 For the job type, select **Test**.
 3. Enter a name for the new job, such as *Gate (Unit Test)*.
 4. For tester type, select **{{site.data.keyword.DRA_short}} Gate**.
 5. Specify the environment name.
-Make sure that this value matches what was defined in your [environment properties](#DRA_toolchain_pipeline_props).
+Make sure that this value matches what was defined in your [environment properties](#toolchain_pipeline_props).
 6. Define the policy name that is to be checked at this gate.

- **Note:** This name must exactly match one of the policy names that you defined.
+ This name must exactly match one of the policy names that you defined.
 You can specify only policies that are defined in the same {{site.data.keyword.Bluemix_notm}} organization as your toolchain.

 7. Optional: To make a gate function in advisory mode, clear the **Stop running this stage if this job fails** check box.
 In advisory mode, {{site.data.keyword.DRA_short}} completes the same policy analysis at the gate and generates reports, but if a failure occurs, the pipeline is not stopped.
 8. Click **Save** to return to the pipeline.